A Woman in Charge: Critical reception

-Professor Linda Colley of the London Review of Books said that the book was "well-written" and "considered", especially in contrast to the Gerth-Van Natta rival.
+Professor Linda Colley of the London Review of Books said that the book was "well-written" and "considered", especially in contrast to Gerth-Van Natta's.
 Several reviewers noted that A Woman in Charge had next to nothing about Clinton's Senate career.
 The Rocky Mountain News wrote that "Carl Bernstein's much-hyped unauthorized biography of Hillary Rodham Clinton, A Woman in Charge, is neither a bomb nor a bombshell ... he disappoints [in] devoting about 20 pages to her years in the U.S. Senate and a scant three pages to her decision to run for president.
 It's as if he lost steam in his eight-year labor and then rushed to print as she became a presidential front-runner."

-The New Yorker writer Elizabeth Kolbert saw Bernstein as trying to prove that Clinton is "really no worse than you think she is. ...
+Elizabeth Kolbert of The New Yorker argued that Bernstein was trying to prove that Clinton is "really no worse than you think she is. ...
 Even as he chronicles one fabulous misstep after another, he describes the former First Lady as 'well-intentioned' and 'principled,' motivated by deep religious faith and a passionate sense of caring."
 Kolbert illustrated with a case in point, when in pointed contrast to Gerth-Van Natta, Bernstein writes that Whitewater was "overblown almost from the moment The New York Times first wrote about it."

-Promotion and sales
+Commercial performance

 Knopf had initially announced a first printing of 350,000 copies.
-As publication actually approached this was revised to a print run of 275,000.
+As publication approached, this was revised to a print run of 275,000.

-Initial sales of the book were quite modest, with Nielsen BookScan reporting 25,000 copies sold in its first 13 days (about three times what the Gerth-Van Natta book was doing but far less than Clinton's 2003 autobiography Living History).
-It appeared on the New York Times Best Seller List for three weeks, debuting at #7 for the week of June 24, falling to #13 the next week, and spending its last week on the chart at #14 for July 8.
+Despite considerable publicity, initial sales of A Woman in Charge were modest, with Nielsen BookScan reporting 25,000 copies sold in its first 13 days (about three times what the Gerth-Van Natta book was selling but far less than Clinton's 2003 autobiography Living History).
+It appeared on The New York Times Best Seller List for three weeks, debuting at #7 for the week of June 24, falling to #13 the next week, and spending its last week on the chart at #14 for July 8.

-A CBS News end-of-year survey of publishing "hits and misses" included A Woman in Charge in the "miss" category and implied that its total sales were somewhere in the range of perhaps 55,000–65,000 copies.
-Likely its sales were impinged at least somewhat by the existence of the rival Gerth-Van Natta work, but in any case fell far short of the size of the initial printing.
-Despite all the talk up front, the book had not been the major best seller that the publisher had been expecting.
+A CBS News end-of-year survey of publishing "hits and misses" included A Woman in Charge in the "miss" category and suggested that its total sales were in the range of 55,000–65,000 copies.
+Its sales fell far short of the initial printing and may have been impacted by the simultaneous release of Gerth-Van Natta's biography of Clinton.